 As well as buying the bathroom suite itself, you may also need to account for wall tiles, flooring, lighting, plugs, soap trays, bath mats and shower curtains or doors.
 Plus, don’t forget about plumbing and electrical installation costs.

-Showers save time, money and are more eco-friendly than baths, so it’s worth installing one if you have space.
-They can work off both conventional water tanks and combi boilers, or you could opt for an electric shower, which heats the water as and when you use the shower.
+Showers can work off both conventional water tanks and combi boilers, or you could opt for an electric shower, which heats the water as and when you use it.
 If you don’t have good water pressure, you may find that the shower is a bit weak.
 You can overcome this with a shower pump.

 Labour adds up